 About $2.4 billion of the overage was received in September.
 That included $1.8 billion in personal income taxes and nearly $557 million in corporate taxes.

-A spokesperson for the department said the timing of payments and other issues can significantly impact monthly figures and cautioned against using the calculations to predict the state of the economy.
+A spokesperson for the department said the timing of payments and other issues can significantly affect monthly figures and cautioned against using the calculations to predict the state of the economy.

 Personal income taxes beat estimates by more than 20 percent for the month and by 6.6 percent since April.